HackRTU/SithScope/README.md

 **Tool for exfiltrating information through industrial protocols in Operation Technologies environments.**

-> **Note:** Sensitive operational details have been redacted from this public document.
-This repository is for documentation purposes only.
-Do **not** use it for unauthorized activities.
+> **Note:** Confidential operational details have been removed from this public document.
+This repository is for documentary purposes only.
+Its use for unauthorised activities is **not** permitted.

 ---

 ## Overview

-This tool (initial phase) is designed to perform information exfiltration in industrial environments through industrial protocols that allow such communication.
+This tool (in an early stage of development) is designed to exfiltrate information through industrial communication protocols present within the target architecture.
 **Version:** v0.3 — **27/10/2025** In this version all the capabilities of the tool are focused on the industrial protocol Modbus.
 In a future version the tool will have the capabilities to use other industrial protocols with functions to allow the exfiltration.

 This release provides the capability to exfiltrate data from a file on an engineering workstation (EWS) in a modular, non-automated fashion.